MoazAshraf/Intel-8080-Emulator/README.md

 - CPU registers and condition bits
 - 64 KB of memory
 - Implementation of all Intel 8080 instructions
-- Can be used as a library in other projects

 ### Assembler